 2. Please be patient with others.
 Be patient with new members or those that may not have as much experience.
 We were all newbies once.

 3. Please keep questions relevant.
 We suggest searching for the answer to your question before posting.
 If the search does not return helpful information, then we welcome your question.
 Please post your question to the board that best fits your topic area, and only post your question once.
 Our moderators have the option to move your post if it’s a better fit on another board.
-Some questions may fit well on several boards, in which case we encourage the use of tags to alert other members and the moderators to your question.

 7. Please keep things legal.
 Do not post anything that would violate any contractual or legal requirements.
 This includes everything from NDA covered materials to anything that might violate local or international laws.
-Please bring any suspected violations to the moderators’ attention using the “Report Inappropriate Content" feature.
+Please bring any suspected violations to the moderators’ attention using the “Flag" feature.
 Note that by posting to this public site, you are agreeing that the material becomes the property of Silicon Labs.